 Daniel Stewart joined the camp as director of ministries in 2008 and Ryan Higgins came on board as director of programs the following year.
 Under their leadership, the camp continued to grow.
 They added a backpacking camp, Fall Nature Camp and a WAM Camp – a camp held during spring break that helps children enhance their appreciation of worship, art and music.

 Ryan now serves as executive director and was joined by Jared and Megan Marsh in 2013 as associate director and day camp director.
-Angela Scantland joined the team full-time in 2014 and serves as office manager.
+Angela Scantland joined the team full-time in 2014 and serves as the camp adminstrator.

 And we have an exciting future.
 Plans continue to develop that will enable us to better serve the needs of campers, families and groups year-round.
 Stay tuned!